Tschrock/FezBot/README.md

 Make sure that your plugin has the file extension `.pbot.js`.

 Wanna work on the bot itself?
 Go ahead and fork the repository, make your changes and open a Pull Request back into here!

-Got any other questions?
-[Join the Gitter Channel of the bot](https://gitter.im/Wolvan/PicartoChatBot), I should be available there most of the time.